 A recent research report conducted by Trinity College London reveals that 76% of children aged 5 to 14 say they know how to play a musical instrument.
 This is a huge increase compared to 41% in 1999.

 More children and of course adults are learning musical instruments such as the acoustic and bass guitar, clarinet, flute, violin and the piano.

-Learning the tunes, melody, rhythm and basics of the piano can be done in many ways: at a Conservatoire, private or public music school and private one on one lessons with a professional piano player…
+Learning the tunes, melody, rhythm and basics of the piano can be done in many ways: at a Conservatoire, an association, private or public music school and private one on one lessons with a professional piano player…

 However, these aforementioned methods have the disadvantage of either being difficult to integrate into or too expensive.
 Moreover, as an adult beginner, it is difficult to find classes at music schools or Conservatoires.